autom8ter/myjson/README.md

 - `newDocumentFrom` - function to initialize a new JSON document from a javascript object

 ### Example JSON Schema

+MyJSON JSON schemas are a modification of the [JSON Schema](https://json-schema.org/) specification

+custom attributes include:
+- x-collection: a root level field for specifying the name of the collection(required)
+- x-foreign: a property level block for specifying a relationship to another collection
+  - foreign keys are automatically indexed
+- x-primary: a property level field for specifying the primary key(required)
+  - primary key is automatically indexed
+- x-index: a property level block for specifying multi-field secondary indexes
+- x-triggers: a root level block for specifying triggers on document changes

 ```yaml
 type: object